Emergency doctors in Horry County

 Level I Adult and Level II Pediatric Trauma Center

 We have a specially trained team to care for your serious emergencies.
 As the only Level I Adult Trauma Center and Level II Pediatric Trauma Center recognized by the South Carolina Department of Health and Environmental Control (DHEC) in Horry and Georgetown counties, our hospital has the proven expertise to save lives.
 We are committed to providing a higher level of care for the most critically injured patients.

 When you need immediate medical attention, there’s nothing more important than getting the help you need as fast as possible.
 At Grand Strand Medical Center, we post up-to-the-minute information about our ER wait times.
 This information is available online, on digital billboards and via text messaging to help you choose which of our three ER locations will best meet your needs.

-Quality ERs in the South Strand and North Strand
+Quality ERs across the Grand Strand

 Our 24/7 ERs are ready to serve the medical needs of residents and visitors along the coast of the Grand Strand.
 Both facilities are staffed with board-certified emergency physicians and highly trained clinical and support personnel.
 All of our ER services are linked to and served by EMS, allowing for immediate response to any disaster in the community requiring expert emergency care.

 When to call 911